Skip to the main content.

 First Capital Trust Deeds – Mortgage Broker

-FCTD is a brokerage specializing in mortgages for real estate investors, licensed in five states (CA DRE & CFL, OR, WA, ID, & FL).
+FCTD is a brokerage specializing in mortgages for real estate investors, licensed in five states (CA DRE & CFL, OR, WA, ID, and FL).
 The company was founded by Brett Everett and Ted Spradlin in 2013.
 As of this writing in July 2022, FCTD has originated over $2 billion in private money, NonQM, and bank loans, which includes $355 million in loans with individual trust deed investors.
 The company is continually investing in software automation to meet the needs of our borrower and lender clients along with all the third parties involved in the transactions.

 California Department of Real Estate Handbook